The Power of LIFE: LIFE Magazine and American Photography, 1936–1972

 Battle Lab: The Battle of Princeton

-Rachael DeLue (Art and Archaeology) and Nathan Arrington (Art and Archaeology)
+Rachael DeLue (Art and Archaeology); Nathan Arrington (Art and Archaeology)

 Breaking new ground in Princeton’s archaeology curriculum, the interdisciplinary Program in Humanistic Studies will bring the the first course in non-classical archaeological field research to its classroom.
 Led by Rachael DeLue and Nathan Arrington, Battle Lab: The Battle of Princeton, will offer students the unique opportunity to participate in the archaeological investigation of the Princeton Battlefield, the site of conflict between American and British forces in early 1777.
 Students will be exposed to the cross-disciplinary methods that define current archaeological practice, from archival research to application of ground-penetrating radar.
 The course will also confront dialogues about Revolutionary War legacies, including how sites may be preserved or their memory may change with new uses.